-I am very protective about my mornings.
+I am very protective of my mornings.

 One thing I appreciate the most about working independently is the flexibility that comes with it: the flexibility to manage my own time based on my own pace.
 For me, this means protecting my mornings.

 Naturally, I wake up early; as soon as there is sunlight in the room—which is why I love to sleep with my curtains and windows open.
 But I love to take my time in the morning.
 To go slow.
 I spend some time just lying in bed, feeling the way my body tingles with life after an 8-hour rest and remembering my dreams.
 Then I would reach out to my bedside table, grab a book, and start reading.
-I reserve at least the first 2 hours in the morning for myself: reading, writing on my journal, having coffee, dancing, or listening uplifting or inspiring talks and interviews.
+I reserve at least the first 2 hours in the morning for myself: reading, writing in my journal, having coffee, dancing, or listening to uplifting or inspiring talks and interviews.

 For this reason, I love late breakfast.
 I don’t like to prepare some food or fill myself up first thing in the morning, so breakfast has to wait.
 Until later.
 Until around 10.

-Some mornings deserve big hearty breakfast.
+Some mornings deserve a big hearty breakfast.

 Those mornings are not meant for instant coffee and leftovers, yogurt and granolas, or apples and bananas.
 They are the kind of mornings when you are craving to be pampered with food.
 Good ones.

 You know exactly when you experience these mornings from the time you wake up.
-You could be very sad, very happy, very tired, very energetic, very heartbroken, or very much in love; but you know that you just want to start your morning by slouching in some place nice, ordering a full breakfast served in a beautiful plate with beautiful presentation, and sipping a good cup of coffee.
+You could be very sad, very happy, very tired, very energetic, very heartbroken, or very much in love; but you know that you just want to start your morning by slouching in someplace nice, ordering a full breakfast served in a beautiful plate with beautiful presentation, and sipping a good cup of coffee.
 A big cup of coffee.

 When I woke up groggy one morning, D suggested that we have it: that big hearty breakfast.
 Not knowing that by asking me to eat, he already lifted up my mood level a notch.